 Drop by Marla, the last settlement on the Stewart Highway in South Australia.
 Have a picnic lunch under the gorgeous gum trees and relax.

 Stop in at the Kulgera Roadhouse — the closest hotel and pub to the centre of Australia.

 After your long trip, there is nothing quite like a home-style meal.
 Erldunda Roadhouse is located 260 km southeast of Uluru and is known as the centre of the centre.
 You can also see their Kangaroo Farm and Emu Enclosure.

 Day 7: Climb Kings Canyon and watch the sunrise

 For a truly memorable experience, climb Kings Canyon and watch the Sunrise spanning over the Watarrka National Park.

-Go on a helicopter ride over Kings Canyon and see it from a whole other perspective.
+Try a helicopter ride over Kings Canyon to see it from a whole other perspective.

 Day 8: Bask in the beauty that is Uluru

 You have made it to the magnificent Uluru!
 Start your Uluru experience by stopping in at the Cultural Centre where you can talk to visitor guides and learn more about Uluru itself, the best places to visit and the traditional owners of the land.